 - [ ] Establish the compensation framework, including equity, bonus structure, and benefits, before the search begins

-- [ ] Prepare a honest account of the current state of the finance team and infrastructure the incoming CFO will inherit
+- [ ] Prepare an honest account of the current state of the finance team and infrastructure the incoming CFO will inherit

 Providing this context to a search firm in the first conversation enables them to scope the engagement accurately, identify the candidate profile precisely, and position the opportunity credibly to candidates who are evaluating multiple alternatives simultaneously.